Teuton Royalties in the Sulphurets Hydrothermal System

 Area 1—Treaty Creek Property: Core Claims

 Ken Konkin, one of the co-winners of British Columbia’s Spud Huestis award, signed on in early 2019 as Tudor Gold’s Exploration Manager.
 Mr. Konkin previously worked for many years heading exploration of Pretium Resources’ Valley of the Kings gold mine.
 The Valley of the Kings is the first of many deposits in the Sulphurets Hydrothermal System to see production.
-Other gold deposits in the area include Seabridge Gold’s Kerr, Deep Kerr, Sulphurets, Mitchell and Iron Cap deposits as well as Pretium’s Resources giant Snowfield deposit.
+Other gold deposits in the area include Seabridge Gold’s Kerr, Deep Kerr, Sulphurets, Mitchell and Iron Cap deposits as well as the giant Snowfield gold deposit (recently sold to Seabridge Gold by Pretium)..

-Pretium’s Snowfield deposit is located a few kilometers south of the border with the Treaty Creek property and currently has a measured and indicated .resource of 25.9 million ounces of gold (1,370 million tonnes at 0.59 g/t gold).
-After visiting the Treaty Creek property in 2018 and examining some of the drill core, Mr. Konkin stated: “I was impressed as to the similarity of some of the mineralization seen at Copper Belle* and that of the Snowfields Gold zone.
+What used to be Pretium’s Snowfield deposit (it has now been sold to Seabridge Gold) is located a few kilometers south of the border with the Treaty Creek property and currently has a measured and indicated .resource of 25.9 million ounces of gold (1,370 million tonnes at 0.59 g/t gold).
+After visiting the Treaty Creek property in 2018 and examining some of the drill core, Mr. Konkin stated: “I was impressed as to the similarity of some of the mineralization seen at Copper Belle and that of the Snowfields Gold zone.
 Although the rocks were very similar between the two, the alteration was much stronger within the specific mineralized zones at Copper Belle as well the level of pyritization was also stronger.
 This broad-type of alteration and mineralization is commonly associated with intrusive-related hydrothermal fluid systems from regional events.
 In other words, these systems tend to part of large regional events such as those found at the neighboring Seabridge and Pretium properties rather than smaller localized events.”

 Currently, Area 1 represents Teuton’s best chances of establishing a royalty in a known deposit within the Sulphurets Hydrothermal System.
 Royalty rate for this area is just under 1% at 0.98%.
 There is no buyback on this royalty.
 Teuton also has a 20% ownership and carried interest in the Treaty Creek property as a whole, carried until such time as a production decision is made.

 Alongside the Copper Belle and Goldstorm zones there are several other targets within the core property that have significant potential to host large gold deposits.
-These center on large magnetotelluric anomalies identified in a geophysical survey run in 2015 and which have not yet been drill tested.
+These center on large geophysical anomalies and/or gossanous zones which have not seen extensive exploration to date.

 Area 2—Treaty Creek Property: Peripheral Claims